Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Constructing the surrogate of

 \subsection{Acquisition function}

-The surrogate function given by the GP predictive distribution gives us the estimate of the log-posterior and its uncertainty.
+The surrogate function given by the \textsc{gp} predictive distribution gives us the estimate of the log-posterior and its uncertainty.
 As previously mentioned, this is useful information for creating an acquisition rule $\mathsf{AQ}(\theta_{\star}|\mathcal{D}_k)$ to balance exploration and exploitation.
 We can then determine the next point in which to sample the log-posterior by

 where $\Theta_{\text{GPO}}$ denotes a \textit{search space} defined by the user.
-In this paper, we make use of the \textit{expected improvement} (EI) due to its general good performance in numerical evaluations\citep{Lizotte2008}.
-To derive the EI rule, consider the \textit{predicted improvement} defined as
+In this paper, we make use of the \textit{expected improvement} (\textsc{ei}) due to its general good performance in numerical evaluations \citep{Lizotte2008}.
+To derive the \textsc{ei} rule, consider the \textit{predicted improvement} defined as

 where $\mu_{\max}$ denotes the maximum value of $\mu(\theta)$ for the sampled points $\theta \in \bm{\theta}_k$.
-Here, we follow \citet{Lizotte2008} and introduce $\zeta$ as a parameter that controls the exploitation/exploration behaviour.
-Hence for $\zeta=0$, we have that $\mathsf{PI}(\theta_{\star})$ is the difference between the posterior and the maximum value it assumes in the sampled points.
+Here, we introduce $\zeta$ as a parameter that controls the exploitation/exploration behaviour as in \citet{Lizotte2008}.
+Hence for $\zeta=0$, we have that $\mathsf{PI}(\theta_{\star})$ is the difference between the posterior and the maximum value it assumes in the set of sampled points.
 Therefore, it is positive for points where the log-posterior is larger than the current peak and zero for all other points.
-The EI rule is obtained by computing the expected value of \eqref{eq:gpo:predictedImprovement} with respect to \eqref{eq:gpo:GPsurrogate}.
+The \textsc{ei} rule is obtained by computing the expected value of \eqref{eq:gpo:predictedImprovement} with respect to \eqref{eq:gpo:GPsurrogate}.
 This results in the acquisition rule given by

 where $\phi$ and $\Phi$ denotes the density and distribution function of the standard Gaussian distribution, respectively.
 Here, we \textit{jitter} to the solution of the optimisation problem by adding Gaussian noise $\check{z}_k \sim \mathcal{N}(0,\Sigma)$ with covariance $\Sigma$.
 In practice, this improves the exploration and increases the accuracy of the obtained parameter estimates.
-Jittering is also advocated by \citet{Bull2011} and \citet{GutmannCorander2015} to increase the convergence rate of GPO.
+Jittering is also advocated by \citet{Bull2011} and \citet{GutmannCorander2015} to increase the convergence rate of \textsc{gpo}.